oscarmickelin/fle_3d/README.md

 - maxitr:      maximum number of iterations for the expand method (if not specified, pre-tuned values are used)

-- maxfun:      maximum number of basis functions to use (if not specified, the number implied by the choice of bandlimit is used)
+- maxfun:      maximum number of basis functions to use (if not specified, which is the default, the number implied by the choice of bandlimit is used)

 - mode:       choose either "real" or "complex" (default) output, using either real-valued or complex-valued basis functions